Missile launch canceled at spaceport complex in Kodiak

 KODIAK, Alaska (AP) — The launch of a test rocket manufactured by California-based Astra Space Inc. was canceled minutes prior to liftoff at the Pacific Spaceport Complex in Kodiak.

-The Daily Mirror reports that Bruce Walter, the spaceport’s facilities director, said the canceled launch was related to Astra’s vehicle but that the specific cause remains unclear.
+Bruce Walter, the spaceport’s facilities director, said the canceled launch was related to Astra’s vehicle but that the specific cause remains unclear, the Kodiak Daily Mirror reported .

+“It’s very disappointing,” Walter said.
+“It’s a very technical, intricate piece of equipment.”

-Federal Aviation Administration documents filed on March 30 say Astra was authorized to launch a suborbital vehicle to carry “an inert upper stage on a suborbital trajectory without a payload.”
+Astra was authorized to launch a suborbital vehicle to carry “an inert upper stage on a suborbital trajectory without a payload,” according to Federal Aviation Administration documents filed on March 30.

 Most Read Nation & World Stories